gridhead/atlasdoc/docs/about.md

 # About me

 ## Hi there!
 I am t0xic0der
 <p align="justify">I am a cybersecurity enthusiast with keen interests in networking, cloud computing and operating systems.
-I am a contributor at Fedora Project and have been developing cool application and service projects by [myself](https://github.com/t0xic0der/) and collaboratively with the [AstroSonic](https://github.com/astrosonic/) FOSS community.
-Along with all the development stuff, I have been exhibiting my presence in virtual platforms like [Medium](https://medium.com/@t0xic0der), [Quora](https://www.quora.com/profile/Akashdeep-Dhar-1) and [AskFedora](https://ask.fedoraproject.org/u/t0xic0der/) with my technical and not-so technical writings.</p>
+I am a contributor at Fedora Project and have been developing cool application and service projects by <a href="https://github.com/t0xic0der/">myself</a> and collaboratively with the <a href="https://github.com/astrosonic/">AstroSonic</a> FOSS community.
+Along with all the development stuff, I have been exhibiting my presence in virtual platforms like <a href="https://medium.com/@t0xic0der">Medium</a>, <a href="https://www.quora.com/profile/Akashdeep-Dhar-1">Quora</a> and <a href="https://ask.fedoraproject.org/u/t0xic0der/">AskFedora</a> with my technical and not-so technical writings.</p>

 ## Competencies